Understanding Machine Unlearning Through the Lens of Mode Connectivity: Introduction

 \section{Introduction}

-The widespread deployment of large language models (LLMs) in real-world applications raises the need for {\em machine unlearning}--the process of removing the knowledge of specific training data from a trained model without retraining from scratch~\citep{9519428,liu2024rethinking}.
-This need is driven by both legal and ethical imperatives, such as removing copyrighted data from LLMs~\citep{eldan2023whos}, as well as practical necessity of purging outdated or incorrect information~\citep{dhingra-etal-2022-time}.
-As LLMs scale in size and training cost, understanding unlearning methods is becoming an important research frontier in trustworthy and adaptive NLP systems.
+The widespread deployment of machine learning models raises the need for {\em machine unlearning}--the process of removing specific knowledge from a trained model without affecting other knowledge~\citep{9519428,liu2024rethinking}.
+This need is driven by both legal and ethical imperatives, such as removing copyrighted data~\citep{eldan2023whos}, as well as practical necessity of purging outdated or incorrect information~\citep{dhingra-etal-2022-time}.
+As models scale in size and training cost, understanding unlearning methods is becoming an important research frontier in trustworthy machine learning.

-Concurrently, the phenomenon of {\em mode connectivity} in deep learning has shown that independently trained models can often be connected by low-loss paths in parameter space~\citep{garipov2018loss,qin-etal-2022-exploring}, as illustrated in \S\ref{sec:prem}, Figure~\ref{fig:fig1}a.
-These findings have important implications for understanding loss landscape, model ensembling, and generalization~\citep{garipov2018loss,Zhao2020Bridging}.
+Concurrently, the phenomenon of {\em mode connectivity} has shown that independently trained models can often be connected by low-loss paths in parameter space~\citep{garipov2018loss,qin-etal-2022-exploring} (Figure~\ref{fig:fig1}a).
+These findings have important implications for understanding loss landscape, model ensembling, and generalization~\citep{garipov2018loss,Zhao2020Bridging}.\looseness-1

-However, existing studies on most mode connectivity has focused largely on vision tasks~\citep{pmlr-v80-draxler18a,vrabel2025input}, with straight-forward optimization objectives and static data distributions.
-Its relevance to unlearning--especially in the context of LLMs --remains unexplored.
-In addition, despite recent advances in LLM unlearning~\citep{liu2024rethinking,liu2024protecting,hong-etal-2024-dissecting}, our understanding of their underlying optimization dynamics is still limited.
-In particular, it is unclear whether mode connectivity holds during unlearning, and what this reveals about the loss landscape.
+However, existing studies on mode connectivity have largely focused on image classification tasks~\citep{pmlr-v80-draxler18a,vrabel2025input} with simple optimization regimes.
+Whether mode connectivity extends to unlearning remains unexplored.
+More broadly, despite recent advances~\citep{liu2024protecting,hong-etal-2024-dissecting}, the loss landscape of unlearning remains poorly understood, along with its implications for the behavior and properties of unlearning.\looseness-1

-This paper introduces and formalizes the concept of \textbf{Mode Connectivity in Unlearning (MCU)}--a framework to analyze the structure of the loss landscape during unlearning and to assess whether different unlearning strategies converge to mechanistically similar solutions.
-Specifically, we investigate the following research questions: \textbf{RQ1}: under what training conditions (e.g., curriculum learning, second-order optimization) does mode connectivity emerge during unlearning? \textbf{RQ2}: can MCU reveal understandings of unlearning methods, such as mechanistic similarity or differences between different methods?
+To bridge these gaps, we introduce and formalize the concept of \textbf{Mode Connectivity in Unlearning (MCU)}--a framework to study unlearning from the loss landscape perspective.
+Specifically, we investigate the following research question: